Don’t come to WA, premier tells non-locals

 The same arrangement will be in place for a Qatar Airways aircraft due to land in Perth on Monday carrying Australian passengers from Italian cruise liners.

-No passengers with coronavirus symptoms were allowed to board the flight, the premier said.
+No passengers with coronavirus symptoms were allowed to board, the premier said.

 Two people linked to cruise ships have died in WA from the virus.